Skip to main content

 ”Authentication error” or “Permission denied”

-• Verify your API Token or API Key is correct and not expired
+• Verify the API Token or API Key is correct and not expired.

-• Check that your token has the required permissions
+• Check that the token has the required permissions.

-• Ensure your token has access to the zones you’re trying to scan
+• Ensure the token has access to the zones targeted for scanning.

 ”Both API Token and API Key and Email credentials are set”

-This warning appears when all three environment variables are set:
+This warning appears when all three environment variables are set (CLOUDFLARE_API_TOKEN, CLOUDFLARE_API_KEY, CLOUDFLARE_API_EMAIL).
+To resolve, unset the credentials that are not needed:

 # To use API Token only (recommended)